wpilibsuite/SystemCoreTesting/README.md

 Connect your Systemcore to your robot's power distribution board.
 We recommend the use of 18AWG wire with white Weidmuller ferrules.

+Do not use both power inputs (Bridge + Weidmuller) simultaneously.

 ### Flash Mode

 If the USBC-port is attached before power is applied, Systemcore will boot into flash mode.